Alone in the Dark: Illumination: Reception

-Alone in the Dark: Illumination received "universally negative reviews", according to review aggregator Metacritic.
+Alone in the Dark: Illumination received "overwhelming dislike", according to review aggregator website Metacritic.

 Hooked Gamers rated it a 1.5 out of 10, stating "Alone in the Dark is dead, and now fans share the task of burying it away and trying to retain the good memories.
 Alone In The Dark: Illumination comes across as trying to be a Left 4 Dead 2 and Resident Evil 6 hybrid while doing absolutely nothing right, and favoring to do everything wrong."